 \section{Performance effects of learnable text token initialization}

-In~\autoref{tab:token_eff} we show the effects on zero-shot performance when adding zero-initialized text tokens to the text queries, before any debias training has occurred.
+In~\cref{tab:token_eff} we show the effects on zero-shot performance when adding zero-initialized text tokens to the text queries, before any debiasing training has occurred.
 We note there is a substantial drop in performance in both Flickr image retrieval and CIFAR image classification, with the drop increasing with the number of tokens added in both the prepending and appending settings.
-This suggests that the reduced ZS performance of the debias model is not due to the adversarial learning but rather the learnable text tokens which shift the distribution of the text query.
-Future work could investigate mitigating this effect.
+This suggests that the reduced ZS performance of the debiased model is not due to the adversarial learning but rather the learnable text tokens which shift the distribution of the text query.